Skip to main content

 • shared

 • By default, once a file has been assigned to a module it is not searched again.
-Specify shared: true when your file is likely to be shared between multiple tools.
+Specify shared: true when your file is likely to be shared between multiple tools, or has a too generic search pattern.

 • max_filesize